swarup-p/VSD_Physical_Design_Workshop/README.md

 ### Extract SPICE File from Layout

-Here is an example of how to extract SPICE file from Inverter layout in magic tool.
+Here is an example of how to extract SPICE file from custom inverter cell layout in magic tool.
 Command to open layout file (.mag file extension) in magic,

 	magic -T `path_to_tech_file` 'path_to_mag_file` &